samsmithnz/SoftwareAdvice/00-Outline.md

 ## Building a team

-1. an idea
+1. Start with an idea
-2. project planning
+2. project planning (wait, should this be later)?
 3. choosing a language (C#)
 4. choosing an IDE (Visual Studio)
 5. choosing a cloud (Azure)